“The empires of the future are the empires of the mind.”

 Please note that your application must be for one of the above programs or it may not be considered.
 If you discover another program at Cambridge that is appropriate for you, please contact the Foundation.
 It is true that course offerings are always changing, and there are laboratories and research units in the University of Cambridge that are not always easily found on the Cambridge website.
 Some labs that do not advertise an MPhil may be willing to take a Churchill Scholar.
 Previous applicants have found relatively obscure programs that we have subsequently made eligible.
 You must receive permission in these cases.

-Applicants to courses marked with an asterix (*) do not need to show correspondence with a supervisor on their application.
+Applicants to courses marked with an asterisk (*) do not need to show correspondence with a supervisor on their application.
 Applicants to all other courses must submit evidence that their would-be supervisor thinks they would be a good fit for the lab.

 Please contact the Foundation if you are interested in an area of study not specifically mentioned above, or if you have any questions, by emailing info@churchillscholarship.org or by calling 212-752-3200.